-Medicaid managed care organizations
+Medicaid managed care organizations (MCOs)

-An MCO is a health insurance company that offers a network of providers such as doctors and hospitals you can visit to receive health care.
+A Medicaid managed care organization (MCO) is a health insurance company that offers a network of providers such as doctors and hospitals you can visit to receive health care.
 You can select which MCO plan you would like to join.